 WMBatch acts as an interface to the WMLib library.
 It reads the command line which may point to a batch file and the input map file (or files.)
 Once the WMLib has done the conversion, WMBatch writes it to the user specified directory using the file name specified by the user.

 For simple, straightforward conversions one can use the command line.
-However if there are more complex operations that need to be performed, such as rotations, data additions or modifications or special file naming computations, then a batch file is the tool for that kind of job.
+However if there are more complex operations that need to be performed, such as rotations, bin mapping, data additions or modifications or special file naming computations, then a command file is the approach for that kind of conversion.

-In that case, the command line just points to the batch file to run, and all input, output and operations are defined within the batch file.
+In that case, the command line just points to the command file to run, and all input, output and operations are defined within the command file.

 The link below will take you to the list and usage of Command File Directives.